714kononov/education/P01D06-1-develop/README.md

 ***When one of the players scores 21 points, congratulations to the winner are displayed on the screen and the game ends.==***

 ## Bonus Part:

 ***== Quest received.
-You need to implement interactive version of the PONG.
-Additional libraries can be used to simplify the processing of the players' actions and displaying symbolic graphics..==***
+You need to implement interactive version of the PONG (real-time game mode).
+Additional libraries can be used to simplify the processing of the players' actions and displaying symbolic graphics.
+The interactive mode code must be in the src/pong_interactive.c file.
+To implement the bonus part, you must implement the base part first. ==***

 ## Important notes:

 * The game must be written in C, have a structured style, and run from the terminal;

-* Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `cpplint`.
+* Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `clang-format`.

 * Instructions on how to run these tests on your computer are in the `materials` folder.

 * We also recommend taking a look at the `code-samples` folder.

-* Check your program for memory leaks!

 * It is forbidden to use dynamic memory